Instagram Music Not Working: 10 Proven Fixes (2026)

 Instagram Music is the licensed audio library that powers stickers in Stories, audio in Reels, and trending tracks in your search bar.
 When it stops loading, the cause isn’t random.
-We tested every fix in this guide on an iPhone 15 running iOS 18.3 and a Pixel 8 on Android 15, switching between a personal, creator, and business account on each device.
+Every fix in this guide applies to current iPhone and Android builds across personal, creator, and business accounts.
 Fastest fix first.

 - Business and creator accounts in many regions lose access to licensed music for Stories and Reels because of regional licensing, so the first move is switching to a personal account in Settings.